-The optimist is thoroughly imbued with the spirit that is constructive and that is not frightened by trifles.
+The optimist is thoroughly imbued with the spirit that is constructive and that is not frightened by tritles.

-He does not see in the fly on the nearby window a monster on the distant hillside, nor does he waste ammunition shooting at a gnat in his evebrow under the error that it is a squirrel in
+He does not see in the fly on the nearby window a monster on the distant billside, nor does he waste ammunition shooting at a gnat in his eyebrow under the error that it is a squirrel in the treetop.

-He looks at life sanely and as a whole.
+He looks at Lie sanely and as a whole.
 He is broad enough to see both the past and the present and to realize therefore that the world is moving in the right direction.
 An optimist smiles not only with his mouth, but with his eyes.
 He is glad not only in his words, but in his heart.
-He likes folks, not only for his own sake, but for theirs.
+He likes folks, not only for his own sake, but for theirs, neighbor.
+He is the salt of the earth.
+He is the light upon a hill.
+It is good for any nation to have him as a citizen, good for any man or woman to have him as a friend.-Personality.

-An optimist helps build up his town, boosts for his community, says a good word for his neighbor.
+An optimist helps build up his town, boosts for his community, says a good word for his